About the Anthroposophical Society

 The Anthroposophical Society in Australia (ASinA) is an organisation whose members aim to foster the life of the soul in the individual and in human society on the basis of an understanding of the spiritual world.

 The Australian Society represents all members and friends of the the Anthroposophical Society in Australia (ASinA).
-The Society welcomes individual members and recognises groups including study groups and local/regional branches.
-It supports the School for Spiritual Science in Australia.
-It is one of about seventy branches world-wide of the General Anthroposophical Society founded by Rudolf Steiner in Dornach, Switzerland, in 1923.
+The Society welcomes individual members and recognises varied groups from across 11 different regional branches.
+The ASinA supports the School for Spiritual Science in Australia.
+Australia is one of seventy-eight branches world-wide that form part of the General Anthroposophical Society founded by Rudolf Steiner in Dornach, Switzerland, in 1923.
 You are invited to consider membership in the society if you are interested in supporting this aim.

 The General Secretary of the Society, Jane Bradshaw, is the national spokesperson of the Society.

 Jane Bradshaw is the current general secretary of the Anthroposophical Society in Australia.
 The general secretary serves as the spokesperson for the Society at home and in the international Anthroposophical movement.
 This role is supported by the branch/group representatives, with whom she works closely.
 The general secretary also meets monthly with the Management Committee.